 Converted outbuildings house a number of amenities, including what must be Ireland’s most stylish cookery school - designed to cater for all levels of cooks, from budding enthusiasts to the experienced gourmet - and, alongside it, a beautiful spa.

 Behind these, in a former coach house, the Dundons have succeeded in providing something which is usually lacking in country house hotels - a rustic bar, with an authentic rural pub ambience.
-Aptly named 'The Local', this late week bar provides the perfect contrast to the smart-casual Dundon’s Champagne Seafood Bar & Terrace (located in the main house, see below), offering a laid-back experience and wholesome, hearty fare.
+Aptly named 'The Local', this late week bar provides the perfect contrast to the smart-casual Dundon’s Champagne Seafood Bar & Terrace (located in the main house, see below), offering a laid-back experience and wholesome, hearty fare - also live music and a taxi service to nearby villages at weekends.
+The pub is now supplied by beers from their own micro-brewery, which change on a regular basis, and the new ABC (Arthurstown Brewing Company) Brewery, a larger commercial brewing operation that was built behind the pub in 2015.
+Beers produced here are based on locally grown grains, some on a neighbouring farm (others 'more distant' - by which Kevin means Wellingtonbridge!),hops grown on site and their own spring water.
+As Kevin has a particular interest in pairing food and drink, the beers are designed especially to work well with food.

-While Dunbrody is a dining destination for many guests, those staying overnight will also have an outstanding breakfast to look forward to: a magnificent buffet offers fresh juices, fruit compotes, cheeses, as well as hot dishes from a tempting menu.
-(It was the national winner of our Irish Breakfast Awards in 2004.)
+While Dunbrody is a dining destination for many guests, those lucky enough to stay overnight will also have an outstanding breakfast to look forward to: a magnificent buffet offers fresh juices, fruit compotes, cheeses, as well as hot dishes from a tempting menu.
+Details like handmade butter are a treat and the charming cows on the Shannonbridge pottery used for breakfast will start your day with a smile.
+(Dunbrody House is a former national winner of our Irish Breakfast Awards.)

 While Dunbrody provides a wonderfully relaxing place for a leisure break, they also cater for business meetings, small conferences, product launches and incentive programmes (full details available on request).